browserengineering/book/book/animations.md

  [easing]: https://developer.mozilla.org/en-US/docs/Web/CSS/easing-function

-*Render surfaces*: as described in the go-further block at the end of [this section](#implementing-compositing), our browser doesn't currently draw nested, composited visual effects correctly.
-Fix this by building a "draw tree" for all of the `CompositedLayer`s and allocating a `skia.Surface` for each internal node.

 *Threaded animations*: despite Chapter 12 being all about threading, we didn't actually implement threaded animations in this chapter---they are all driven by code running on the main thread.
 But just like scrolling, in a real browser